tolik518/JackTheEnumRipper/README.md

 - **Output Formats**: Supports exporting enums into multiple formats, including C#, JSON, INI, PHP, and Rust, adhering to each language's conventions.

 ## Getting Started

-### Prerequisites

-- .NET Framework 4.8 SDK or .NET 8.0 SDK, depending on your target environment.
-- Visual Studio 2019 or newer (recommended for development).

-### Installation

-1. Clone the repository or download the source code.
-2. Open the solution in Visual Studio.
-3. Build the project for either .NET Framework 4.8 or .NET 8.0, according to your needs 3.1 Pay attention to the CPU - x86 can only decompile x86 assemblies and x64 can only decompile x64 assemblies
-4. The executable `JackTheEnumRipper.exe` will be generated in the respective `bin/Release` or `bin/Debug` directory.

 ### Usage